conghanzheng/conghanzheng.github.io/_pages/teaching.md

 Microeconometrics, Part II (Fall 2024, Lecturer: Joan Llull) [<button data-toggle="collapse" data-target="#mc2" class="collapsible custom-collapsible"></button>]
 <div id="mc2" class="collapse">
+    <i>Schedule of TA Sessions</i> : <a>We will have a total of four sessions, each session will cover one of the following four topics..</a>
+    <span style="display: block; margin-top: 10px;"></span>
+    <i>Solutions to Problem Sets</i> : <a>For the solution to each problem set, I will post solution code scripts.
+Feedback on your solution will be provided by marking and commenting on your solution PDF, which will be sent to you within one week after it is due.</a>
+    <span style="display: block; margin-top: 10px;"></span>

    <ul>
     <li><a href="https://conghanzheng.github.io/assets/TA/MicroeconometricsII_2024/Syllabus.pdf">[Syllabus]</a> and <a href="https://joanllull.github.io/teaching.htm">Course Materials</a></li>
     <li><a>Treatment Effects: RCT, Matching, and IV</a></li>